-A link for a great Op-Ed from the News & Observer.
+A great Op-Ed from the News & Observer.
 Text below.

 “N.C. bill would help those with criminal records

 In North Carolina, 1.6 million people have an arrest or conviction that makes it difficult to find stable work.
 These barriers to employment follow a person long after he or she has served time for past crimes and attempted to start a new life.
 I know because I am one of those people.

 In 2007 I made a poor choice that resulted in a nonviolent felony conviction.
 At the time I was a well-educated woman who had graduated cum laude from a local university and had never committed a crime.
 My lawyer had assured me that with my background, the felony, wouldn’t hurt me much.
 He was wrong.

 After the conviction, I immediately lost my career.
 Over the next nine years, I was continually rejected for positions where I met, and sometimes exceeded, the job qualifications.
 I experienced homelessness and my credit suffered, but worst of all was the stigma and judgment that followed me everywhere and the assumptions that people made based on one check box on a job application.

 I am much more than a mistake I made 10 years ago.
 So are over a million people in North Carolina with an arrest or conviction from their past.
 Punishing people their whole lives for one mistake not only hurts that person’s chances at ever living a stable, productive life but also doesn’t make economic sense for the community either.
 People who can’t find work are significantly more likely to return to crime as a means of survival.
 Additionally, North Carolina loses an estimated $1 billion in GDP annually due to the exclusion of people with criminal records from the workforce.